 Asti Spumante, on the other hand, is a fully sparkling wine (spumante) and tends to be slightly less sweet than Moscato d'Asti, with a higher level of effervescence.

-On a technical level, Moscato d'Asti is made using the Charmat method, where the wine undergoes a secondary fermentation in stainless steel tanks to create its gentle fizz.
-Asti Spumante, on the other hand, is produced using the traditional method (also known as the Champagne method), where the secondary fermentation occurs in the bottle, resulting in finer bubbles and a more complex, richer texture.
+On a technical level, Moscato d'Asti is made using the Charmat method (also called Martinotti Method), where the wine undergoes a secondary fermentation in stainless steel tanks to create its gentle fizz.
+Asti Spumante, on the other hand, can be produced using both the Matinotti Method and the traditional method (also known as the Champagne method), where the secondary fermentation occurs in the bottle, resulting in finer bubbles and a more complex, richer texture.

 Regardless, as mentioned above, both Moscato d'Asti and Asti Spumante are regarded as indulgent, easy-drinking wines.
 So, best not stress over the finer differences, and instead simply enjoy.